-The Company reports its operations as one reportable segment, Big & Tall Men's Apparel, which consists of its three operating segments - B&T Factory Direct, Casual Male XL and Rochester Clothing.
-The Company considers its operating segments to be similar in terms of economic characteristic, production processes and operations, and have therefore aggregated them into a single reporting segment.
-The Company's DXL[TM] store format carries merchandise from all three of the Company's operating segments.
-The operating results and assets of the Company's other direct businesses, Living XL, Shoes XL and the Company's International Web Stores, are immaterial.
+Effective the first quarter of fiscal 2012, the Company reports its operations as one reportable segment, Big & Tall Men's Apparel, which consists of two principal operating segments: its retail business and its direct businesses.
+The Company considers its operating segments to be similar in terms of economic characteristics, production processes and operations, and have therefore aggregated them into a single reporting segment.
+The direct operating segment includes the operating results and assets for LivingXL® and ShoesXL®.